alexei-erm/ML_course_personnal/CS-433-Machine-Learning-project-1/README.md

 ---
 ### `helpers.py`

-Helper functions used to load the data and create the csv submission
+Helper functions used to load the data and create the csv submission.

 ---
 ### `predictions.csv`